ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 * [Read-Only](../../../server/security/authorization/security-clearance-and-permissions#section-2)
   * Learn more about the [Read-Only access level here](../../../studio/server/certificates/read-only-access-level).

+{NOTE: }

+This approach is similar to HR Manager and customers in the example given [above](../../../server/security/authentication/certificate-management#authorization-levels-in-client-certificates).
+It enables developers to control access levels by configuring client certificates.

+{NOTE/}

-To learn how to configure each client certificate's database permissions and authorization levels via the RavenDB Studio GUI, see [Create and Configure Certificates](../../../server/security/authentication/certificate-management#create-and-configure-certificates).
+* To learn how to configure each client certificate's database permissions and authorization levels via the RavenDB Studio GUI, see [Create and Configure Certificates](../../../server/security/authentication/certificate-management#create-and-configure-certificates).
-To learn how to configure client certificates via CLI, see [Authentication: Client Certificate Usage](../../../server/security/authentication/client-certificate-usage#authentication-client-certificate-usage)
+* To learn how to configure client certificates via CLI, see [Authentication: Client Certificate Usage](../../../server/security/authentication/client-certificate-usage#authentication-client-certificate-usage)

 {PANEL/}